-In 2009 the teaching of religion was introduced officially in Russian schools but only in the 4th form (subject is divided into modules: the Orthodox culture, Islam culture, secular ethics, etc.), but from the beginning the teaching of this subject has faced with great difficulties.
-Some researchers have considered the issues of teaching religious cultures [9], [12], but this research is not enough.
+In 2009 the teaching of religion was introduced in Russian schools only in the 4th form in a similar way (subject is divided into modules: the Orthodox culture, Islam culture, secular ethics, etc.), but from the beginning the teaching of this subject has faced with great difficulties.
+Some researchers have considered the issues of teaching religious cultures [4], [5], but this research is not enough.
 The purpose of this paper is to compare and contrast teachers' views on a goal and preferable type of religious education in Lithuania and Russia.
 We want to develop guidelines for the training of teachers on the basis of using the experience of well-known experts in this field such as M. Grimmitt and J.M.
 Hull.
-We will also consider issues related to the content of textbooks on Orthodox culture.